Admissions FAQs (Blog)

 I don’t know what courses I want to apply for yet?

 If you like the look of more than one course, you can apply for multiple options on the same form and decide which to pursue at interview.
 Our Open Events also provide an opportunity to speak with subject staff to find out more about the variety of courses on offer.
-You can also find out more about the wide variety of courses on offer on our subject spotlight pages.
+You can also find out more about the wide variety of courses on offer on our courses and subject spotlight pages.

 I don’t know all my predicted grades for the application?